 where xxx is the board number.
 It is enough top monitor with nc only one board.
 Pres enter twice (till you see a prompt with the board hostname printed) and keep this terminal to monitor.
 It takes a bit of time to load the bitfiles, but the terminal tells you.
 From another terminal you do:

-'''

 ./bcp feb_left.bit bebxxx:/febl

-sleep 300; #or till the screen over netcat has told you Successful

 ./bcp feb_right.bit bebxxx:/febr

-sleep 300; #or till the screen over netcat has told you Successful

 ./bcp download.bit bebxxx:/fw0

-sleep 300; #or till the screen over netcat has told you Successful

-'''